flynnbops/flynnbops.github.io/_posts/2020-09-01-capybara_attributes.markdown

 </td>
 {% endhighlight %}

-With this bit if useful insight I could access the [capybara attributes] to get my reference, and do some testing.
+With this I could access the [capybara attributes] to get my reference, without needing to expand the view, which lines up nicely with what I wanted to achieve.

 {% highlight ruby %}
 # Capybara snippet to get the value of the reference